AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

 Create an SdsStream
 -----------------

-An ordered series of events is stored in an SdsStream.
-All you have to do is create a local SdsStream instance, give it an Id, assign it a type, and submit it to the SDS service.
+A SdsStream stores an ordered series of events.
+To create a SdsStream instance, you simply provide an Id, assign it a type, and submit it to the SDS service.
 The value of the ``TypeId`` property is the value of the SdsType ``Id`` property.
+The ``SdsStream`` object of SdsClient is similar to ``SdsType``, except that it uses a different URL.
+Here is how it is called from the main program:

 ```js
 this.stream = new SdsStream();